nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![AddPerformance](images/AddPerformance.png)
 *Sequence diagram of AddPerformanceList*
 AddPerformanceList is a subclass of Command.
 It allows the user to add performances by importing a student list, or add manually, to a desired performance list under an Event.
-The method addToList() calls isImportList() from UI to get a user input.
+The method execute() calls addToList() from the same class, which then calls isImportList() from UI to get a user input.
 This user input decides whether the user will add performances by list or manually.
 The method addByList() or addManually() will then get user input for Performance parameters, which will be parsed by the PerformanceParser and return a Performance.
 The Performance attained from the parser will be added to a desired performanceList.